At a Glance

-The Fashion Merchandising specialization of the Management program leads to a Bachelor of Professional Studies and emphasizes the business functions of promoting and selling fashions in the retail sector and coordinating the design, production and retail processes in the manufacturing sector of the fashion industry.
+The Bachelor of Professional Studies in Fashion Merchandising program emphasizes the business functions of promoting and selling fashions in the retail sector and coordinating the design, production and retail processes in the manufacturing sector of the fashion industry.
 This specialization combines fashion studies, and business/career studies to prepare graduates for entry-level employment in fashion merchandising.

-The Fashion Merchandising Program features several unique opportunities for students to explore the many facets of the fashion industry, including trips to New York City for seminars with fashion industry professionals.
+The Fashion Merchandising Program features several unique opportunities for students to explore the many facets of the fashion industry.
 A fashion tour class is offered annually in January, during which students visit an array of small and large fashion sites, which may include design rooms, showrooms, retailers and museum fashion exhibits.

 - Provide students with a liberal arts education that combines general education courses with fashion and business courses;